 The City of Alexandria responds to the changing demands for infrastructure brought about by commercial growth and the changing needs and expectations of its residential and school communities through its multi-year capital improvement plan.
-The Capital Improvement Program (CIP) is the primary planning tool for scheduling the City's capital projects.
+The Capital Improvement Program ("CIP") is the primary planning tool for scheduling the City's capital projects.
 This program is prepared and updated annually.
+The FY 2011 - FY 2020 Approved Capital Improvement Program represents the first time the City has published a ten-year plan rather than a six-year plan.

-The FY 2010-FY 2015 Approved Capital Improvement Program totals \$584.3 million.
-Federal, State and other non-City sources fund \$74.3 million of this total.
-The City would be responsible for the remaining \$509.6 million, \$53.5 million of which has been funded in prior fiscal years.
-Thus, the net City share of the approved CIP would be \$465.5 million if funding was available for all six years of the approved CIP, which is \$12.9 million or 3.3 percent less than the net City share of the Approved FY 2009-FY 2014 CIP.
-The plan addresses two broad areas of expenditure.
-First is the protection of the City's investment in existing physical assets and includes the maintenance, upkeep and renovation of public buildings, streets, sewer lines, recreation facilities, historic sites, information technology and the infrastructure needed to sustain the City.
-The second is the planning and construction or purchase of major new facilities and new or replacement IT systems.
+The FY 2011 - FY 2020 Approved Capital Improvement Program totals \$793.0 million.
+Federal, State and other non-City sources fund \$64.5 million of this total.
+The City is responsible for the remaining \$728.5 million, \$36.7 million of which has been funded in prior fiscal years.
+Thus, the remaining City share of the CIP is \$691.8 million.
+The first six years of the plan total \$426.6 million in local funding, which represents an increase of 11.1 percent in local funding over the FY 2010 - FY 2015 CIP.
+This increase is primarily attributable to planned FY 2011 bonds issued to support the self-supporting Sanitary Sewer Fund and the remaining funding for the new Police headquarters.